 2 tablespoons of icing sugar to decorate.

-Divide the cake batter between the sandwich tins and bake in the oven for 25-35 minutes, or until the top is firm to the touch and a skewer inserted into the centre of the cake comes out clean.
+Divide the cake mixture between the tins and bake for 25-35 minutes, checking the top is firm and when you insert a skewer, it comes out clean.

-Remove the cakes from the oven and allow to cool, still in their tins, before icing.
+Remove the cakes and cool, before icing them.

-For the chocolate icing, heat the chocolate and cream in a saucepan over a low heat until the chocolate melts.
-Remove the pan from the heat and whisk the mixture until smooth, glossy and thickened.
-Set aside to cool for 1-2 hours, or until thick enough to spread over the cake.
+For the chocolate icing, place the chocolate and cream in a saucepan and heat until the chocolate melts.
+Remove then whisky until thick and glossy.
+Leave to cool for 2 hours so you can spread it over the cake.

 Isn’t it dreamy?